Fiction: The Four Pillars

 “That wasn't for Corbin.
 That was for me.
 I'm finally free,” said Timmy.

 “Yes, you are.
 Free.”
-Nellie raised her APC .45 and fired into Timmy's throat with the accuracy of a championship marksman.
+Nellie reached in her satchel, raised the APC 45 and fired into Timmy's throat with the accuracy of a championship marksman.
 He collapsed hard to the ground, trying to speak as he bled out from his jugular but nothing would come.
 His wild eyes beckoned for help.
 Nellie knelt down next to his convulsing body.

 She planted two more bullets right between Timmy’s eyes, shattering his sockets.
 She watched as the light left him then gathered the keys from his flinching hand.

 As the truck fired up, Nellie realized she was headed home.
 Home to the worst evil of all.
 Her daddy.